digitalocean/digitalocean-cloud-controller-manager/e2e/README.md

 ## usage

-The easiest way to run the end-to-end test is to execute `e2e.sh`.
-It requires the following environment variables to be set:
+The easiest way to run the end-to-end test is to execute `docker.sh test`.
+It requires the following environment variables to be set or available in a `.env` file:

 - `DIGITALOCEAN_ACCESS_TOKEN`: the DigitalOcean access token
-- `KOPS_REGION`: the DigitalOcean region (e.g., _SFO2_)
+- `KOPS_REGION`: the DigitalOcean region (e.g., _sfo2_)
 - `S3_ENDPOINT`: the Spaces endpoint; should consist of the `KOPS_REGION` followed by the official Spaces API host (e.g., _sfo2.digitaloceanspaces.com_)
 - `S3_ACCESS_KEY_ID`: the Spaces access key ID
 - `S3_SECRET_ACCESS_KEY`: the Spaces secret access key ID